 \section{Numerical discretization}

-Before we can go further, it is necessary to give the weak form of \cref{eq:CH}.
-Using $L^2(\Omega)$-inner product and test function $v\in H^{1}(\Omega)$, we can have the weak form of equation \cref{eq:CH}.
+Before we go further, it is necessary to give the weak form of \eqref{eq:CH}.
+Using $L^2(\Omega)$-inner product and test function $v\in H^{1}(\Omega)$, we can have the variational formulation of \eqref{eq:CH}.
 Denote the bulk energy density as

 We seek to find $u(\cdot,t)\in H^{1}(\Omega)$ and $w(\cdot,t)\in H^{1}(\Omega)$ such that

 where